 She Thrives: Reducing Child Labor in Ethiopia’s Agricultural Sector using a Gender-Focused Approach

-The She Thrives project seeks to build agency of vulnerable women and girls in the Ethiopian agricultural sector, change community social norms and traditions that uphold child labor and gender inequality, and transform structures (including laws, policies and institutions) to be more gender equitable and support efforts to reduce child labor in Ethiopia.
+The She Thrives project seeks to build agency of vulnerable women and girls in the Ethiopian agricultural sector, change community social norms and traditions that uphold child labor and gender inequality, and transform laws, policies and institutions to be more gender equitable and support efforts to reduce child labor in Ethiopia.

-In Ethiopia, agriculture is the leading sector for employment and coffee is the number one agricultural export commodity; nationwide, 4 million small-scale households are engaged in coffee cultivation.
+In Ethiopia, agriculture is the leading sector for employment, and coffee is the country’s top agricultural export commodity.
 Oromia and SNNPR are Ethiopia’s largest coffee producing regions, accounting for almost 95% of the country’s coffee production.
-Unlike other agricultural export sectors primarily occupied by men and boys, women and girls undertake 70% of the labor in Ethiopia’s coffee sector.
-In addition to harvesting, washing and sorting coffee cherries, women and girls’ work includes highly hazardous tasks such as handling pesticides and other dangerous chemicals.
+Four million Ethiopian households are engaged in small-scale coffee cultivation, with women and girls undertaking 70% of the labor.
+In addition to harvesting, washing and sorting coffee cherries, women and girls engage in hazardous tasks, such as handling pesticides and other dangerous chemicals.

-In Oromia and SNNPR, women not involved in coffee cultivation often cultivate spices and khat, which include similar risks.
-Due to high private labor costs and the manual nature of this work, women engaged in producing these three goods are frequently assisted by children who are engaged by their families or neighbors as informal workers.
+In Oromia and SNNPR, women not involved in coffee farming often cultivate spices and khat, which include similar risks to workers.
+Due to high labor costs and the physical nature of this work, women engaged in producing these three goods are frequently assisted by children in their household or those of their neighbors as informal workers.
 Women and girls working in the production of coffee, spices, and khat often lack the ability to improve their lives by pursuing an education or fair-paying jobs, to better their households, or to make contributions to their communities.

-The She Thrives project aims to reduce child labor in Ethiopia’s agricultural sector, with a focus on the informal sector, using a gender-focused approach by implementing activities that will:
+The She Thrives project aims to reduce child labor in informal agriculture in Ethiopia, using a gender-focused approach by implementing activities that will:

-- Improve the ability of communities to reduce child labor, using a gender mainstreaming approach.
+- Improve the ability of communities to reduce child labor; and